Shalini766/Active-Directory-Project-Home-Lab/README.md

 * index=endpoint tsmith EventCode=4624
 * This shows successful login

 The entire scenario indicates a successful brute-force attack, which confirms this as a true positive case.
-Attach all the evidence, document it, and escalate to senior team for further remediation and analysis, which includes containment of the system, changing credentials, securing the network, and using multi-factor authentication.
+Attach all the evidence, document it, and escalate to senior team for further remediation and analysis, which includes
+*containment of the system
+*changing credentials
+*use of strong passwords
+*securing the network
+*limiting login attempts
+*IP address blocking, and using multi-factor authentication.